theTWIXhunter/better-falix/README.md

 - **it's just Paper:** Renames "Craftbukkit / Spigot / PaperSpigot" to "Paper" in the server type dropdown for clarity.
 - **it's just Geyser:** Renames "Java + Bedrock Support (Geyser)" to "geyser" in the server type dropdown for clarity.
 - **Remove Server search bar:** Removes the Server Search bar from the main page.
-- **Hide Support Category:** Hides the Support category from the navigation and main interface.

 ### Console